vije1711/Birha/README.md

-﻿# Birha Toolkit
+# Birha Toolkit

 Birha is a desktop toolkit for studying the grammar of Gurbani (the Sikh scripture).
 It ships as a Tkinter app (`1.1.0_birha.py`) with a dashboard for:

 - Verse analysis from the Sri Guru Granth Sahib (SGGS)
 - Updating noun/verb morphology in the grammar database
-- Working through literal-meaning translations and reâ€‘analysis
+- Working through literal-meaning translations and re‑analysis

 The app reads/writes the bundled CSV/XLSX data files in place.
 Make a backup before large editing sessions.

+For contributor setup and review checklists, see the [Repository Guidelines](AGENTS.md).

 ## Features